 - Half of the businesses that outsource are willing to reimburse freelancers for some expenses.

-- About 40% of employers want the ability to end a contract at will, and of these, 30% aren’t required to give notice.
+- About 40% of employers want the ability to end a contract at will, and 30% aren’t required to give notice.

-- As many as 65% of employers require freelancers to have their own insurance.
+- As many as 65% of employers require freelancers to own insurance.

-- Around 30% of businesses chose to include a non-solicit clause in their outsourcing contracts.
+- Around 30% of businesses included a non-solicit clause in their outsourcing contracts.

 The Future of the BPO Market

 And it isn’t hard to understand why such significant growth is expected.
-More small businesses have started to catch up with the outsourcing trend as they realize the various benefits outsourcing could bring.
-The increasing popularity of working remotely, the blooming number of small businesses, and the rising operation costs are also reasons for the market’s rapid development.
+More small businesses have started catching up with the outsourcing trend as they realize the various benefits of outsourcing.
+The increasing popularity of working remotely, the blooming number of small businesses, and the rising operation costs are reasons for the market’s rapid development.

 However, it is important to keep in mind that BPO isn’t the solution to all business issues.
 Small-scale companies should carefully evaluate the need for outsourcing and perform due diligence when screening for potential outsourcing options.

 With a new year just beginning, it helps to learn more about business process outsourcing options.
-LegalTemplates can help you along the way by simplifying the legal process with easy business contracts.
+LegalTemplates can help you by simplifying the legal process with easy business contracts.